 As Artificial Intelligence becomes more widespread in Life Science, a number of real world use cases are appearing.
 These include:

-- Disease identification and diagnosis - The correct diagnosis and identification of diseases is perhaps the biggest challenge in healthcare.
+The correct diagnosis and identification of diseases is perhaps the biggest challenge in healthcare.
 It is also an area where AI-powered analytics software can excel.
 There is simply so much data available and applying machine learning algorithms can bring this all together and allow automated analytics to very precisely identify diseases.
 Open source machine learning is allowing clinicians, researchers and manufacturers to work together to diagnosis the disease and use predictive analytics to set out the best route for treatment.

-- Clinical Trials - Clinical trial research is a long and arduous progress.
+Clinical trial research is a long and arduous progress.
 Machine learning algorithms can help make it easier in a number of ways.
 One is by using advanced predictive analytics on a wide range of data to identify candidates for clinical trials for target populations much more quickly.
 Clinical trials are expensive and can often lead to contradictory results compared with other similar trials.
 AI-powered analytics software is now being used to improve trial outcomes by looking at many elements of the trial.

-- For example, AI-powered analytics tools can analyse operational data from historical cases, measure responses to drugs and, predict the performance of different sites within the trial.
+For example, AI-powered analytics tools can analyze operational data from historical cases, measure responses to drugs and, predict the performance of different sites within the trial.
 In addition, predictive analytics can help and use predictive criteria to determine whether taking a drug will result in a positive or negative outcome, whether an individual patient is likely to drop out, and, even, whether a trial will be successful.